Shadian incident: Rehabilitation of victims

-After the Cultural Revolution ended in 1976, the Communist Party provincial committee in Yunnan reviewed and investigated the Shadian Incident during the "Boluan Fanzheng" period, subsequently rehabilitating the victims and offering official apologies in February 1979.
+After the Cultural Revolution ended in 1976, the Communist Party provincial committee in Yunnan reviewed and investigated the Shadian Incident during the Boluan Fanzheng period, subsequently rehabilitating the victims and offering official apologies in February 1979.
 The local Hui people then received certain amount of reparations from the government for the damages suffered.
 The Communist Party under Deng Xiaoping blamed the worst and most violent parts of the Cultural Revolution on Lin Biao (who had been made a scapegoat by the Party after his death in 1971) and the Gang of Four.

 Later government policies

-After the launch of "Reform and Opening" by Deng Xiaoping and his allies, such as Hu Yaobang, in 1978, the Malaysian and Middle East markets were granted more access and special treatment by the government.
-This was beneficial to Shadian merchants and to religious and educational exchange, as more and more Hui students got the opportunity for Islamic education abroad.
+After the launch of reform and opening up by Deng Xiaoping and his allies, such as Hu Yaobang, in 1978, as more and more Hui students got the opportunity for Islamic education abroad.
 As part of the reparations scheme, the government also erected a Martyr's Memorial in Shadian, to honor the 800 officially recognized victims whose graves surround the pathway that leads up to the memorial.
 The government also partially financed the building of the Great Mosque in Shadian which was completed in 2009.
 It now serves as the town center and a source of pride for the local Muslim community.
 After Xi Jinping came to power in 2012, religious conflicts re-emerged, and the Shadian problem continues to be an example of discord between the CCP and Islamic religious groups in China.

 In 2022, the government began renovations to remove any features of Islamic architecture from the Grand Mosque of Shadian and replace them with architecture typical for Chinese-style pagodas.
 These renovations were completed in 2024.